 Whatever it is you want to collect, two people are definitely better than one when it comes to finding those rare collectibles that are hard to get hold of.

-If collecting isn’t your thing but making or baking is, one partner can do all the handy work while the other sells.
-One of you could be baking cakes or making jewelry while the other is responsible for selling.
+If collecting isn’t your thing but making or baking is, one partner can do all the handy work while the other markets and sells.
+One of you could be baking cakes or making jewellery, whilst the other is responsible for making sure the product reaches the right customers.

-We don’t include this among our main suggestions of ideas for couples to make money together, because it could take a while for a blog to be lucrative.
+We don’t include this among our main suggestions of ideas for couples to make money together, because it could take a while for a blog or YouTube channel to be lucrative.

-But, nonetheless, if you and your partner are great story-tellers who live an interesting life, pursue an unusual hobby or travel a lot, why not start telling other people about it in the form of a blog?
+But nonetheless, if you and your partner are great story-tellers who live an interesting life, pursue an unusual hobby or travel a lot, why not start telling other people about it online?

-The benefits of blogging as a couple are endless, as each of you can take responsibility for different aspects of the site, cutting the time you spend updating it in half.
+The benefits of blogging or vlogging as a couple are endless, as each of you can take responsibility for different aspects of the content, cutting the time you spend updating it in half.

 Elizabeth and Raj from Awesome Wave are a great example of a couple who are making a name for themselves as collaborative travel bloggers.

 Jack Morris from DoYouTravel and Lauren Bullen from Gypsea Lust, on the other hand, each run their own hugely successful blogs, but still get to travel and pursue their photography/writing/exploring hobbies together.
-With millions of followers each, Morris and Bullen get paid up to £7,000 per sponsored Instagram post, which just shows you what can happen if you stick to it!
+With millions of followers each, Morris and Bullen have been paid up to £7,000 per sponsored Instagram post, which just shows you what can happen if you’ve got an eye for visuals and the drive stick to it.

 Not sure where to start setting up a blog?
 Read our article about how to make money blogging.

-So there you have it – 10 money making ideas for couples.
-If you didn’t find any of these ideas useful we have 1,000s of money making ideas for you here.
+So there you have it – 10 (well, 11) money making ideas for couples.
+If you didn’t find any of these ideas useful we have 1,000s of money making ideas for you in our newsletter – just sign up below!